MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 If any of these strings are missing from resources, AppResLibGenerator will report a warning.

 AppResLibGenerator is referenced as [Nuget Package](https://www.nuget.org/packages/MarkerMetro.WindowsPhone.AppResLibGenerator/) and is also on [Github](https://github.com/MarkerMetro/AppResLibGenerator)

+## Raygun.io Integration

+_WinShared_ has, by default, integration into [Raygun.io](https://raygun.io/) error reporting system.
+Integration is setup by default to Windows Store and Windows Phone projects (unhandled exception handlers) using `MarkerMetro.Unity.WinIntegration.SharedLogger` class.

+### To use Raygun.io

+1. Create a new project on [Raygun.io](https://raygun.io/)
+2. Get **API Key** from the Raygun portal
+3. Replace the **API Key** in `SharedLogger` classes in Windows Store and Windows Phone projects
+4. In _Unity_ attach Logger.cs to first object that starts or register from another startup _Unity_ class using `Application.RegisterLogCallback(Logger.HandleException);` - this will allow reporting of _Unity_ errors using Raygun integration

+### To disable Raygun.io

+Repeat for both Windows Store and Windows Phone projects:

+1. In `App.App` (constructor) remove following line: `MarkerMetro.Unity.WinIntegration.SharedLogger.Instance = new RaygunSharedLogger();`
+2. If you want, you can remove following classes: `RaygunSharedLogger, WrappedException` and in Unity: `Logger`

 ## Submission To Store

 Both the Windows Phone and Windows Store apps are submitted to the actual stores.